 All workers must be trained under careful and competent supervision before using any fall protection products.
 Live hands-on training for all users is essential to help understand the capabilities and limitations of their personal protective equipment.
 Training promotes confidence and should be conducted as an initial introduction and repeated periodically for review and additional practice.
-Manufacturer's user instructions, warnings, cautions and equipment limitations should be reviewed and understood by the employees.
 Training should be site-specific and may need to cover more topics than are listed here.